-- PLUS, it comes in with a JFET instrument input, headphone jacks, and console-style monitoring control.
+- PLUS, it comes with a JFET instrument input, headphone jacks, and console-style monitoring control.

 With all of these in the package, it really is THE best audio interface for portable recording.

-And if that isn’t enough, it’s also SUPER easy to understand!
+And if that isn’t enough, it’s also SUPER easy to use!

 So, whether you’re a veteran producer or someone exploring the world of audio interfaces, the Audient iD4 is never the wrong choice!

-This sleek audio interface is powered through USB-C, and it features a better dynamic range upgraded from its predecessors.
+This sleek audio interface is powered through USB-C and features an upgraded dynamic range compared to its predecessors.

 You can also balance the zero-latency monitoring through the speaker button.